 Did you know over 40 percent of vacation apartments in Barcelona are operated illegally?

 That is because greedy landlords have realized tourists are willing to pay much more than residents.

 Searching for the cheapest accommodation possible, tourists have begun to stop looking in the direction of hotels, which isn't necessarily a good thing.

 Sure, spending locally is always good (see #6).
-However, what it does is make housing a nightmare for locals; driving rent prices through the roof, and creating more friction between tourists and locals.
+However, it makes housing a nightmare for locals, driving rent prices through the roof and creating more friction between tourists and locals.